 - 1. Heating and ventilation equipment. - 2.
 Hot and cold-water systems. - 3.
 Fixed wiring, lighting and portable appliance testing and certification. - 4.
 Firefighting equipment, signage, and escape routes. - 5.
-General maintenance of buildings and contents to maintain a safe working environment - 6.
-Ensuring that contractors working on the premises submit method statements and risk assessments to reduce all risks to themselves and the staff, apprentices, learners and visitors - 7.
-Arrange to instruct, inform, and train the staff so that they can effectively assess and safely carry out the necessary work to inspect, repair and maintain premises. - 8.
-Manage staff communication to ensure that breakdowns or request repairs or assistance is provided and monitored. - 9.
-Manage the conduct and safety of all contractors working on premises and ensure that they are given a safety induction and that risk assessments and method statements are adhered to and that any permits for working high risk areas are in place

-10. Ensure that all premises remain safe for staff, apprentices, learners, and visitors.
+General maintenance of office and contents to maintain a safe working environment. - 6.
+Ensuring that contractors working within the office conduct appropriate risk assessments to reduce all risks to themselves, employees, learners and visitors. - 7.
+Manage staff communication to ensure that breakdowns or request repairs or assistance is provided and monitored. - 8.
+Ensure that all premises remain safe for staff, learners, and visitors.